Best daily deals

 Does the Razer Kaira Wireless have a good microphone?

 The Razer Kaira Wireless sports the same boom microphone as the Razer Kaira Pro, only now it’s permanently attached to the headset.
 Bass tones are under-emphasized, but not to the degree as most gaming headset microphones.
 This means that people with deep voices won’t sound as tinny or quiet as they often do on other headsets.
-The Kaira Wireless also doesn’t feature the cruddy internal microphone of the Pro, but that’s no great loss—it just means you’re left one of the better gaming headset microphones on the market.
+The Kaira Wireless also doesn’t feature the cruddy internal microphone of the Pro, but that’s no great loss—it just means you’re left with one of the better gaming headset microphones on the market.
 Have a listen for yourself:

 Razer Kaira Wireless microphone demo (Non-standardized):